tum-esm/em27-retrieval-pipeline/README.md

     python run.py
     ```

 3. Your output files will be located in `data/csv-out` and `data/json-out`.
-An example for a generated csv can be found here: https://github.com/tum-esm/extract-retrieval-data/blob/main/docs/example-out.csv
+An example of a generated CSV file can be found here: https://github.com/tum-esm/extract-retrieval-data/blob/main/docs/example-out.csv

 <br/>